ezsystems/ezplatform/doc/apache2/Readme.md

 #### Virtual Host

-_If you are new to Apache, consider checking tutorials online [like this one](https://websiteforstudents.com/how-to-run-apache2-with-php7-2-fpm-on-ubuntu-16-04-17-10-18-04/) first._

 1. Place virtualhost config *(example below)* in a suitable Apache config folder, typically:
    - Debian/Ubuntu: `/etc/apache2/sites-enabled/<yoursite>.conf`
    - RHEL/CentOS/Amazon-Linux: `/etc/httpd/conf.d/<yoursite>.conf`